 Tetra Tops Out

-Early on, with the sun obscured by thick cloud, the breeze registered 20kph and gusting to 26kph.
-A very comfortable range for most cellular kites.
+Early on, with the sun obscured by thick cloud, the breeze registered 20 kph with gusts to 26 kph.
+That's a very comfortable range for most cellular kites.

 While waiting for patches of brighter sunlight to drift closer from way upwind, I had several attempts to trim out a pronounced lean to the right.
 A length of light plastic tail from the left corner helped, but the real problem was mis-aligned cells.
 They're all like little rudders!
 After the third untie/re-tie of shoelace ties, on as many cells, things were looking much better in the air.
 The extra tail was left on for good measure.

-With close-up shots taken, more line was let out so the kite floated about 60 feet above the sand.
+With closeup shots taken, more line was let out so the kite floated about 60 feet above the sand.
 Much more than that and it would be hard to frame up the scenic shots!
 Although the tide was well up, the wind direction was favorable, being SSW.
-Being a slightly on-shore breeze there was plenty of sand over which to fly.
+Also, being a slightly onshore breeze there was plenty of sand over which to fly.

 Meanwhile, the breeze seemed to freshen somewhat.
-Sure enough, with wind meter out, the speed measured 30kph gusting to 35 within a minute or 2!
+Sure enough, with wind meter out, the speed measured 30 kph gusting to 35 within a minute or two!
 No wonder the tetra pitched over, touching a corner to the sand, as I brought the kite in.
 Fortunately nothing snapped.

 The latest tetrahedral was out on the veranda overnight, while some glue dried on a mended skewer.
 Unfortunately, some strong wind blew a huge cardboard box against the kite and broke another skewer!